kellpossible/libgdx-atc-sim/docs/Building_Editing_Documentation.md

 ## RestructuredText Support

-Sphinx's default documenation markup is called reStructuredText.
+Sphinx's default documentation markup is called reStructuredText.
 A good overview of the syntax is available [here](http://build-me-the-docs-please.readthedocs.io/en/latest/Using_Sphinx/OnReStructuredText.html) and [here](http://rest-sphinx-memo.readthedocs.io/en/latest/ReST.html).
 A more formal specification of the syntax is available [here](http://docutils.sourceforge.net/docs/user/rst/quickref.html)